The Quantified Cognition Lab

 November 22, 2025

-Psychonomics & MathPsych
+Work presented at Psychonomics & MathPsych

 Honored for the opportunity to present the QuantCog Lab’s research at Psychonomics in Denver, CO!
 Our work on cognitive flexibility and aging was presented at a fantastic satellite symposium on Computational Perspectives on Information Integration held by the Society for Mathematical Psychology, and our work on the memory limitations of selective attention was presented at the main Psychonomics conference.